tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

   0
 ```

-> Keeping all the Suave WebParts in a single place like we did in the `Web.fs` file, enable us to host Suave in Azure Functions and Asp.Net Core without doing any significant changes.
+> Keeping all the Suave WebParts in a single place like we did in the `Web.fs` file, enable us to host Suave in [Azure Functions](https://www.nuget.org/packages/Suave.Azure.Functions) or [Asp.Net Core](https://dusted.codes/running-suave-in-aspnet-core-and-on-top-of-kestrel) without doing any significant changes.

 ## Handling User Login